No time for the full article now? Read the abbreviated version here

 lakeFS provides a Role-Based Access Control (RBAC) capability that is granular down to the individual branch level.
 Since lakeFS restructures the data on the object store, all access will be done via lakeFS.
 Every action in the system – be it an API request, UI interaction, S3 Gateway call, or CLI command – requires a set of actions to be allowed for one or more resources.

-A simple to operate, IAM like authorization mechanism, allows granularity of which groups or individual users have access to which branches on specific repositories, and what types of actions (read / write of data / metadata etc.) they can execute.
+A simple-to-operate IAM-like authorization mechanism allows granularity of which groups or individual users have access to which branches on specific repositories and what types of actions (read/write of data/metadata, etc.) they can execute.

 This becomes especially powerful when combined with lakeFS hooks – forcing, for example, Personal Identifiable Information (PII) removal on every branch out of production that will be used for isolated development or ETL testing.